utdata/icj-class/js/js-class-01.md

 ### var vs. let vs. const

-Variables are the placeholders ... containers that hold information.
+Think of **variables** as containers that hold information.
 Their purpose is to label and store data that can then be used in your program.
 By providing a variable with a descriptive name, our programs can be understood more clearly by others and our future selves.

 Until recently, the way to create (or instantiate) a variable in JavaScript was to use `var variableName`.
 In 2015 with the update to ES6, `let` and `const` were introduced as better ways of declaring variables.
 While not all features of ES6 are fully supported in all browsers, we should use these new terms.